whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 * [Original Assignment](http://frontend.turing.io/projects/self-directed-project.html)
 * [Evaluation](https://github.com/daughedm/front-end-submissions-public/tree/master/1801/mod-3/personal-projects)

 For Sportsball I created an application for people who want to know the bare minimum about what happened with their favorite baseball team the day before.
 The app takes in baseball data from the sportsradar api and then cleans and repurposes that data into small digestable bits so a person can have a conversation about the game without actually knowing much at all.
 In this project I used react, redux and router.
+The biggest challenge was data cleaning but it challenged me to get better at it and think overall I became better after it.

 **Evaluator: Christie**

-**Process:** 3
-**Fundamental JavaScript & Style:** 3
-**Test-Driven Development & Code Sanitation:** 4
-**Functional Expectations:** 4
+**Specification Adherence:** TBD
+**Code Qulaity:** TBD
+**CSS/Design:** TBD
+**Testing:** TBD
+**Code Sanitation:** TBD
+**Redux Architecture:** TBD
+**Routing:** TBD
+**Workflow:** TBD

 **Feedback:**
-Whiteboard adding words
-good process, pretty good use of vocab
-Whiteboard suggest
-ok use of vocab, good understanding, good process
-Whiteboard a new method select
-Good process - start with end in mind
-had clear process
-ok vocab
-Write tests for select
-good understanding of what to test
-good testing philosophy - start with small test cases
-Implement select

 ## C: Group Work & Projects